maelle/simplymaelle/content/post/2022-04-05-github-tips/index.md

 -   Make public the [organization memberships](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-your-membership-in-organizations/publicizing-or-hiding-organization-membership) you want to show.

--   Add a [profile README](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme) (yes, I still have not done this myself).
+-   Add a [profile README](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme) (yes, I have still not done this myself).

 # 5: Handle PR states and suggestions with available features

 You can make [*draft* pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests=) to indicate they are not ready yet.
 You can revert a pull request to the draft state.
 I find this most useful.

-In the first comment of a pull request, if you add a line [`Fix #42`](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword=) (or some other recognized keyzord), merging the PR will close issue 42.
+In the first comment of a pull request, if you add a line [`Fix #42`](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword=) (or some other [recognized keyword](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword=)), merging the PR will close issue 42.
 From the issue 42 itself, one will be able to see the PR is "linked" to it.

 When reviewing a pull request, in comments you can make actual change suggestions, ["commit suggestions"](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/incorporating-feedback-in-your-pull-request) that the receiver can accept with a click.
 Using this instead of writing something à la `tipo -> typo` is quite handy.
 When you are on the receiving end, to [incorporate the feedback](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/incorporating-feedback-in-your-pull-request) you can either accept each suggestion individually or batch-accept them, but only from the files tab of the PR, not the main tab.